-- 1 Select the item(s) you want to show/hide. - 3 From the Condition drop-down list, select one of the following: - Logged in as User to show the items only when user is logged in with the User password - Logged in as Admin to show the items only when user is logged in with the Admin password
+- 1 Select the item(s) you want to show/hide. - 2 Click the Condition 1 tab. - 3 From the Condition drop-down list, select one of the following: - Logged in as User to show the items only when user is logged in with the User password - Logged in as Admin to show the items only when user is logged in with the Admin password

-NOTE See Password-protecting a touchscreen (page 90) for information on the Admin and User passwords.
+NOTE See Password-protecting a touchscreen (page 136) for information on the Admin and User passwords.